Over time, methadone abuse will distort your ability to control your emotions, leading to negative consequences in all areas of your life.

 With methadone’s high potency level, an addiction problem can develop fairly quickly with regular drug use.
 Likewise, addiction severity can progress at a fast rate as well.

-In the absence of needed methadone addiction treatment, the damaging effects of the drug continue to diminish the brain’s overall functional capacity to the point where a shell of person is left.
-As a person’s physical, emotional and psychological well-being continue to decline, the conditions of a person’s everyday life start to reflect the destructive effects of addiction in his or her life.
+In the absence of needed methadone addiction treatment, the damaging effects of the drug continue to diminish the brain’s overall functional capacity.
+As a person’s physical, emotional and psychological well-being continue to decline, the conditions of everyday life start to reflect the destructive effects of addiction in his or her life.

-Methadone addiction treatment provides a person with the physical and emotional supports needed to stop abusing the drug and take steps towards building a lifestyle that can support a drug-free existence.
-While the treatment process can take time, for most people, seeking needed treatment help is the only way to take back control of one’s life from addiction’s hold.
+Methadone addiction treatment provides a person with the physical and emotional support needed to stop abusing the drug and take steps towards building a lifestyle that can support a drug-free existence.
+While the treatment process can take time, for most people, seeking needed treatment is the only way to take back control from addiction.

-If you’re considering methadone addiction treatment and need help finding a program that’s right for you, call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addiction specialists.
+If you’re considering methadone addiction treatment and need help finding a program that’s right for you, call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our addiction specialists.

 the Take-Away